 Are their incentives as managers well-aligned with yours as the investor?
 (Typically yes, because their performance fees are based on how much the fund increases in value).

 Then, think about the fund’s wider strategy.
 Is it investing into a promising sector?
 Does its risk profile match your own?
-How long will your money be locked in beyond the minimum Golden Visa period of five years?
-What sort of exit strategy does the fund have?
+How long will your money be locked in beyond the minimum period of five years?
+What sort of exit strategy does the fund have for the future?

 Exiting the fund

-Portuguese Golden Visa investment funds are designed with the five-year residency timeline to citizenship in mind.
-Most funds have a minimum lock-in period of six years.
+Golden Visa-eligible investment funds are designed with the five-year residency timeline to citizenship in mind.

 Some funds make extension decisions by holding a democratic vote among all investors.
 We recommend that you check this point with all your funds of interest before deciding to invest.

-If you have another question that isn’t listed here, please contact us.
+If you have another question about funds that isn’t listed here, please contact us.

 Why did Portugal create the investment funds route?

-Portugal created the investment funds route to add another way for Golden Visa investors to put foreign capital into the country, while reducing the overly heavy focus on real estate investment.
+Portugal created the investment funds route for Golden Visa investors to bring foreign capital into the country, while reducing the overly heavy focus on real estate investment.

-What’s the minimum I can invest in Portugal Golden Visa investment funds?
+What’s the minimum I can invest in funds?

-Can I include my family on my Golden Visa?
+Can I include my family on my application?

 Yes.
 You can include your spouse or partner (the latter provided you’ve lived together for at least two years and can prove it), dependent children under 18, dependent children over 18 who are in full-time education, and parents, provided they are either over 66, or under 66 and financially dependent on you or your spouse.